projectunic0rn/pub-workspace/src/apps/discord/README.md

 $ docker-compose --file ci/docker-compose.yml down
 ```

+---
+**NOTES**

-You can use mysql cli or [mysql workbench](https://www.mysql.com/products/workbench/) to interface with docker instance of mysql.
+- You can use mysql cli or [mysql workbench](https://www.mysql.com/products/workbench/) to interface with docker instance of mysql.
+- More info on managing db migrations found in [persistence readme](../../persistence)

+---

 ## Linting